Requirements for Candidates for Doctoral Degrees

 Formation of Dissertation Committee

 Committees are formed and modified (if necessary) by mutual agreement between the student and the faculty.
 The principal dissertation supervisor serves as chair of the graduate committee.
 Faculty are not required to serve on a particular dissertation committee if they do not wish to, and they are entitled to withdraw from a dissertation committee for reasonable cause.
-Faculty members from outside the student’s own department or school may serve on the dissertation committee, but they do not replace the external examiner, who is appointed by the VCAA before the final oral examination is scheduled.
+Faculty members from outside the student’s own department or school may serve on the dissertation committee, but they do not replace the external examiner (should one be necessary), who is appointed by the VCAA before the final oral examination is scheduled.

 Comprehensive Examination